 MNGT 313 SPORT AND EVENT MANAGEMENT PRACTICUM.
 This course is designed to introduce students to the logistics of sport event and venue management.
 Student will obtain hands on experience in planning, organizing, marketing, managing risk, managing facilities, working with stakeholders, and other related activities in the course of administering an actual sporting event.

-Prerequisites: Management 312 and junior standing.

-Semester course, two to three hours.
+Prerequisites: Management 213 and junior standing.
+Semester course, two hours.

 MNGT 314.
 ADVANCED ANALYTICAL METHODS.
 This course will explore in detail how to conduct non-linear analysis.
-Optimization techniques will focus on non-integer as well as integer-programming problems.
+Optimization techniques will focus on non-integer as well as integerprogramming problems.
 Stochastic modeling techniques will be presented by way of coding systems of non-normal distributions.
 Queueing theory will also be studied.
 Students will have the opportunity to code basic simulations.
 Prerequisite: Mathematics 214.
+Semester course, three hours.

 MNGT 323.
 ADVANCED BUSINESS LAW.
 Exploration of advanced legal topics important for business and accounting including negotiable instruments; agency; secured transactions and creditors' rights; bankruptcy; forms of business associations; securities law; and real property.
 Prerequisite: Management 303.
+Semester course, three hours.